dib-lab/2020-paper-sourmash-gather/manuscript.md

 to be used interchangeably depending on the use case, performance requirements and computational resources available.

+_Scaled MinHash_ sketches can be stored in any data structure for representing the $k$-mer composition $M$ of a dataset [@marchet_data_2019], and as a subset of $M$ they can also be indexed by approaches for the full $k$-mer composition.  `sourmash` [@pierce_large-scale_2019] defines the MinHash Bloom Tree (_MHBT_) index, a $k$-mer aggregative method with explicit representation of datasets based on hierarchical indices and a specialization of the Sequence Bloom Tree [@solomon_fast_2016], as well as the _LCA_ index, a color-aggregative method with implicit representation of the datasets based on inverted indices.

 The simplest index is the `LinearIndex`, a list of signatures.
 Search operations are executed sequentially, and insertions append new signatures to the end of the list.
 Internally, `sourmash` uses